vcastor/HTR/fortran/README.md

-# Welcome to Hartree-Fock-Roothaan on FORTRAN :rocket:
+# Welcome to Hartree-Fock-Roothaan (FORTRAN version) :rocket:

-Hiya, I'm the README file, and I was made to say some little things about the program that you already have.
+For more knowlagment about HF method, there is a pdf with some explanations about the theory level.
+Don't be shy to send me a message if something isn't written propertly or you have questions.

 ## Compiling

-Just type: `make` on your terminal at the directory where is the source code and sub-directories given on the same download.
+Just type: `make` on your terminal at the directory where is the source code.

-If that didn't work correctly I'll give you answer of the problems that you might have.
+If that didn't work correctly I'll give you the answer of the problems that you might have.

-First of all you need a fortran compiler, I recomend gfortran, even its written on C/C++, is more robust and extended use.
+First of all you need a fortran compiler, I recomend gfortran, even if its written on C/C++, is more robust and extended use than other compilers.
 Intel Fortran Compiler, NVIDIA nvfortran and AMD flang are developed just specifically for their owns architectures.

-Also gfortran is free and can be used on Linux, macOS, its free, and its which we used :grimacing:.
-However, you can change for your favorite compiler in the `Makefile`, if you don't have any compiler, once again, I recomend GNU Compiler Collection (its not only fortran compiler, can also
+Also gfortran is free and can be used on Linux, macOS and its which we used :grimacing:.
+However, of course you can change it for your favorite compiler in the `Makefile`.
+If you don't have any compiler, once again, I recomend [GNU Compiler Collection] (http://...) (its not only fortran compiler, it can also
 compile: `C`, `C++`, `Objective-C`, `Ada`, `Go`, and `D`).

 <hr style="border:2px solid gray"> </hr>